jinghao/jinghao.github.com/_posts/2011-01-19-health-insurance-in-the-pre-modern-age.md

 Hospitals were far away, and it was late.
 And plus, it wasn't <em>that</em> severe.
 But I needed help, and I knew it.

-Thankfully, Tricia was nearby and helped me out yesterday and today.
+Thankfully, <a href="http://dailycow.org/user/7">Tricia</a> was nearby and helped me out yesterday and today.
 Walking out to pick up food and purchase a heat pack would have been too painful to bear.

 So this is my quick story regarding health care in the pre-modern age: Your immediate circle of friends and family.